radi0sus/xyz2tab/README.md

 - `-sde`, optional:  descending alphabetical sort of elements
 - `-ic` `atoms`, optional: include contacts of named atoms, e.g. `-ic O10 O11`, include the distance O10-O11, also include the angles X-O10-O11 and X-O11-O10.
 Input of more than two atoms is possible, e.g. `-ic O10 O11 O12`
 - `-r` `N`, increase the covalent radii by `N` %, e.g.  `-r 20.1`, increase the covalent radii by 20.1 %.
 The default `N` is `11.15` %.
 The covalent radii used for the calculation of the bond length (bond length of A-B = rA + rB) is given in the last column of the summary table (`Cov. radius +`).
+- `-v`, optional:  include two more tables (tables with general bond lengths and angles.)

+## Statistics
+Statistics are derived from the values of the bonding parameters.

+Sam. std. dev. = Sample standard deviation, Pop. std. dev. = Population standard deviation, Std. error = Standard error or standard error of mean.
+Please refer to literature or Wikipedia for the meaning of these terms.
+The population standard deviation is probably the value you are looking for.

+## Remarks
+The format of the tabular output can be easily changed in the script using another formatting option of the `tabulate` module.

+## Known Issues
+- The script makes extensive use of Unicode characters, which can cause problems with output or conversion.
+- Verbose output (`-v` option) can be very large and confusing.